We are wasting a lot of time

-Coming back to Florence after 34 years wasn’t so simple for me.
+Coming back to Florence after 34 years was not so simple for me.
 Emotionally, I can divide the experience into two stages: a first nostalgic moment, because I saw the city again, the churches, Piazza della Signoria, the Arno, the pensione where I was staying.
 I savoured the good wine again and many other moments had stayed in my memory for years and years.
-The second moment is more related to the professional realm: rediscovering the great masters of the Renaissance who “were very close to me” when I returned to Albania.
+The second moment is more related to the professional realm: rediscovering the great masters of the Renaissance who were very close to me when I returned to Albania.
 It was a really tough time.
-I came back to pick up a train of thought I’d left half-finished, no doubt with a lifetime’s experience and perhaps with artistic experience that I hadn’t possessed in the past.
-For me, the trip to Florence was a great opportunity to better understand the direction that my creativity was taking, and try to explore my relationship with art, and more specifically, to try to answer the many questions I asked myself, aware that I wouldn’t be able to find the right answer in books, or any other art study sources, but only through direct contact with real examples, felt deeply within, silently, without any verbalized formulation; I was trying to find my personal code of creativity.
+I came back to pick up a train of thought I had left half-finished, no doubt with a lifetime's experience and perhaps with artistic experience that I had not possessed in the past.
+For me, the trip to Florence was a great opportunity to better understand the direction that my creativity was taking, and try to explore my relationship with art, and more specifically, to try to answer the many questions I asked myself, aware that I would not be able to find the right answer in books, or any other art study sources, but only through direct contact with real examples, felt deeply within, silently, without any verbalized formulation; I was trying to find my personal code of creativity.

 Your painting always oscillates between the threshold of metaphysics, on the one hand, and melancholy, on the other.
 Although you approach your subject as a witness to reality.
 Where does this artistic approach come from?
 And what fostered it?
 I remember how you told me about your youth and your relationship with the modern humanistic tradition in Shkoder before the Hodscha regime.